DIPlib/diplib/pydip/test/basics.md

     >>> a[[2, 3], 5]
     Traceback (most recent call last):
         ...
-    RuntimeError: Array parameter has the wrong number of elements
+    staging.diplib.PyDIP_bin.ParameterError: Array parameter has the wrong number of elements

 Maybe confusingly, the following two syntaxes are interpreted exactly the same way.
 The first one is the "list of coordinates" indexing shown above, the second one looks